rajeevmore112/Browser-Extension-Threat-Analysis/README.md

 ### 3. Risk Assessment
 - Extensions from trusted publishers (Google, Norton, AdBlock Inc.) were marked safe.
-- Third-party or niche tools were flagged for monitoring.
+- Third-party or niche tools were flagged for monitoring or removed.
 - Any extension with potential to modify search or access browsing data unnecessarily was disabled.

 ### 4. Mitigation & Verification